datapunkz/nodejs-cicd-workshop/pipeline-configs/README.md

 # Pipeline Configs

-This folder holds example copipeline configs.
+This folder holds example pipeline configs.

-The `config.yml` in this directoty is the finished prodcuct and can be used as a refernce.
+The `config.yml` in this directory is the finished product and can be used as a reference.
 To make this file run copy it into `../.circleci/` directory replacing the file that is already there.